barahona-research-group/PyGenStability/README.md

 ## Using the code

-The code is simple to run with the default settings, we can simply import the run and plotting functions, input our graph (of type scipy.csgraph), and then plot the results.
+The code is simple to run with the default settings.
+We can import the run and plotting functions, input our graph (of type scipy.csgraph), and then plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with indication of optimal scales.

 ```
 from pygenstability import run, plotting